CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     .. note::

-        In the earlier versions of CUBRID, the starting position and string length are calculated in byte unit, not in character unit.
-Therefore, in a multi-byte character set, you must specify the parameter in consideration of the number of bytes representing a single character.
+        In the previous versions of CUBRID 9.0, the starting position and string length are calculated in byte unit, not in character unit; therefore, in a multi-byte character set, you must specify the parameter in consideration of the number of bytes representing a single character.

     :param string: Specifies the input character string.
 If the input value is **NULL**, **NULL** is returned.
     :param position: Specifies the position from where the string is to be extracted in bytes.
 Even though the position of the first character is specified as 1 or a negative number, it is considered as 1.
 If a value greater than the string length or **NULL** is specified, **NULL** is returned.